 High hemoglobin count occurs less commonly because:

 - Your red blood cell production increases to compensate for chronically low blood oxygen levels due to poor heart or lung function.

 - You've taken drugs or hormones, most commonly erythropoietin (EPO), that stimulate red blood cell production.
 You're not likely to get a high hemoglobin count from EPO given to you if you have chronic kidney disease.
-However, EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.
+But EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.